AdobeDocs/learning-manager.en/help/migrated/deployment-guide/user-migration.md

 ## Technical Set up {#technicalsetup}

-The technical set up for your Prime account is required mainly for enterprise users.
-This document talks about configuring single sign on for your organization, and integrating Prime with third-party connectors.
+The technical set up for your Learning Manager account is required mainly for enterprise users.
+This document talks about configuring single sign on for your organization, and integrating Learning Manager with third-party connectors.

 ### Configure Single Sign-On {#configuresinglesignon}